 \end{definition}

-At this point, there are many aspects of the generic problem that are left unspecified.
+At this point, many aspects of the generic problem have not been specified.
 These include: \begin{itemize} \item Are the transition functions and observation functions known or unknown to the controller? \item How accurately is the transition function known? \item What is the mechanism that generates the perturbations $\w_t$? \item Are the cost functions known or unknown ahead of time? \end{itemize}

-Different theories of control differ by the answers they give to the questions above, and these in turn give rise to different methods.
+Different theories of control differ by the answers they give to the above questions, and these in turn give rise to different methods.

 Instead of postulating a hypothesis about how our world should behave, we proceed to give an intuitive example of a control problem.
-We can then reason about the different questions, and motivate the nonstochastc control setting.
+We can then reason about the different questions and motivate the nonstochastic control setting.